 Spargelzeit is an asparagus time that Germans celebrate with a lot of passion.
 Spargel festivals are held each year on Spargel route in Baden-Württemberg.
-During this time, an average German eats asparagus at least once a day.
+During this time, an average German eats asparagus at least once daily.

 In restaurants, spaghetti is steamed and boiled.
 It is then eaten with hollandaise sauce, melted butter, or olive oil.
 It comes heaped upon schnitzel or wrapped in bacon, asparagus soup, pancakes, fried asparagus, asparagus and herbs, asparagus with young potatoes, or asparagus with scrambled eggs.

 15. Zwiebelkuchen and federweisser

 Federweisser und zwiebelkuchen, a partially fermented young white wine and onion tart, is a well-known culinary treat in South Germany.
 This is usually common in October, the month of tasting the first wines of the year in Germany.

 Brewers of this wine add yeast to grapes, allowing fermentation to occur quickly.
 When the alcohol level rises to 4%, the white wine is put on sale.
 Because of the quick fermentation process, this wine can only last a few days.
 Furthermore, those carbonation levels cannot be bottled or transported in airtight cans.
 Thus, it’s a wine only enjoyed by those near where it’s produced.

 So, in October, most people flock to the marketplace and wine gardens along the Mosel River to take a few sips or a glass of this freshly made federweisser.
 Since it has a light and sweet taste, it combines well with the warm, savory onion cake.

 Another authentic German food is Reibekuchen, which is like a potato pancake.
 There are over 40 names for these pancakes.
-This is often served with treacle (a type of syrup) or apple sauce on black pumpernickel rye bread.
+This is often served with treacle (syrup) or apple sauce on black pumpernickel rye bread.

-These are more popular in Rhineland or cologne all year round.
+These are more popular in Rhineland or Cologne all year round.
 This famous German food is mainly eaten during the Karneval festivities in spring.
 Reibekuchen vendors flock to German Christmas markets, where significant amounts of potato dough are processed daily during the holiday season.

 Traditional German Desserts